browserpass/browserpass-extension/README.md

     - `git checkout -b my-new-feature`
 3. Commit your changes
     - `git commit -am 'Add some feature'`
-4. Push to the branch
+4. Push the branch
     - `git push origin my-new-feature`
-5. Create new Pull Request
+5. Create a new pull request